 Field Description IKE Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt IKE packets.
 Options are: Not Used, 3DES, AES-128, AES-192, AES-256, and AES-256gcm16 (IKEv2 only) IKE Authentication Algorithm Determines the type and length of digest used for authentication.
 Options are: Not Used, SHA1, MD5, SHA512, SHA384, SHA256 IKE Key Group Use this field to select the DH (Diffie-Hellman) group key length used for authentication.
-Options are: Not Used, DH21 (ecp521), DH20 (ecp384), DH19 (ecp256), DH26 (ecp224), DH18 (modp8192), DH17 (modp6144), DH16 (modp4096), DH15 (modp3072), DH14 (modp2048), DH5 (modp1536), DH2 (modp1024), DH1 (modp768) server to negotiate which a with the weakest ones in the rows in the ESP Algorithms table.
+Options are: Not Used, DH21 (ecp521), DH20 (ecp384), DH19 (ecp256), DH26 (ecp224), DH18 (modp8192), DH17 (modp6144), DH16 (modp4096), DH15 (modp3072), DH14 (modp2048), DH5 (modp1536), DH2 (modp1024), DH1 (modp768) ESP Security-PFS Ena abled rows in the ESP Algorithms table.
 Each row is called a proposal.
-This enables the client and algorithms to use.
-Normally, the most secure algorithms would be selected in the first proposal, ESP Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt ESP (Encapsulating Security Payload) packets.
-Options are: Not Used, 3DES, AES-128, AES-192, AES-256, AES-256gcm16, and null (used for testing purposes only-packets are not encrypted) ESP Authentication AlgorithmDetermines the type and length of digest used for authentication.
-Options are: Not Used, SHA1, MD5, SHA512, SHA384, and SHA256 ESP Key Group Use this field to select the DH (Diffie-Hellman) group key length used for authentication, or to disable Perfect Forward Secrecy (PFS).
+This enables the client and lgorithms to use.
+Normally, the most secure algorithms would be selected in the first proposal, e last proposal.
+Note: Algorithms marked w new installations. vith a , such as 3DES, are intended for backwards compatibility and should not be used for ESP Encryption Algorithm Determines the type and length of encryption key used to encrypt/decrypt ESP (Encapsulating Security Payload) packets.
+Options are: Not Used, 3DES, AES-128, AES-192, AES-256, AES-256gcm16, and null (used for testing purposes only-packets are not encrypted) ESP Authentication Determines the type and length of digest used for authentication.
+Algorithm Options are: Not Used, SHA1, MD5, SHA512, SHA384, and SHA256 ESP Key Group Use this field to select the DH (Diffie-Hellman) group key length used for authentication, or to disable Perfect Forward Secrecy (PFS).
 Note: This column does not appear when Perfect Forward Secrecy (PFS) is disabled.
-The DH group number determines the length of the key used in the key exchange proc Longer keys are more secure, but take longer to compute.
-Also note that both peers in VPN exchange must use the same DH group.
+The DH group number determines the length of the key used in the key exchange process.
+Longer keys are more secure, but take longer to compute.
+Also note that both peers in the VPN exchange must use the same DH group.
 PFS is enabled by default.
 It adds additional security because each session uses a unique temporary public/private key pair to generate the shared secret.
 One key cannot be derived from another.
 This ensures previous and subsequent encryption keys are secure, even if one key is compromised.
 Options are: Not Used, DH21 (ecp521), DH20 (ecp384), DH19 (ecp256), DH26 (ecp224), DH18 (modp8192), DH17 (modp6144), DH16 (modp4096), DH15 (modp3072), DH14 (modp2048), DH5 (modp1536), DH2 (modp1024), DH1 (modp768) and none Note: Select none to disable PFS for a proposal.
 This can be useful when multiple proposals are defined.
 For example, if the first proposal has a valid DH key group number, and the second one has none, if the server supports PFS, the first proposal will be used, but the server will still connect even if the server doesn't support PFS.